 Daffy Duck plays a Musketeer, but as he advances on his enemy, the background disappears; Daffy demands the proper scenery, and an animator paints a completely inappropriate background - the start of a running duel between Daffy and the unseen animator who changes backgrounds, Daffy's appearance, the soundtrack, and even the film projection under Daffy's feet, forcing the mad mallard to improvise his performance and leaving him screaming for the animator's head.
-Written by

 Did You Know?

 Stand back, musketeers, they shall sample my blade!
-Touche!
+Touché!

 [suddenly realizes that there is absolutely nothing behind him

 Musketeers?
 Hm?
-En Garde, eh?
+En garde, eh?
 My blade?
 Hey, psst.
 Whoever's in charge here!
 The scenery!
 Where's the scenery?

 The opening credits are written in essentially the same style as those of "Rabbit Hood" from 1949--red and blue "Old English" letters on parchment--deceptively suggesting "Duck Amuck" is a similar "period" cartoon.
 See more